Arlen22/TiddlyServer/docs/ServerConfig.md

 One security consideration is that if an object is specified instead of a string for any of the properties, then all data folders will be sharing that object.
 Changes to the object will be seen by all other data folder instances.

 No type checking is done on the values of the datafolder object.
+They are passed directly to each datafolder instance.
+Plugins in the data folder can access these variables on the server side using the `"th-server-command-post-start"` hook.
+The TiddlyWiki Server class from `$:/core/modules/server/server.js` is the first argument in the hook, and the string "tiddlyserver" or "tiddlywiki" is the third argument depending on which environment the data folder is loaded in.

 ## Section `putsaver`

 Setting this property to false disables the putsaver completely in case this feature is not desired.
 The properties are the same as the putsaver option element in the tree.
-This can be considered the top-level `putsaver` option element.
+This can be considered the top-level `putsaver` option element and setting .

 <div style="color: rgb(0, 0, 0); font-family: Menlo, Monaco, &quot;Courier New&quot;, monospace; font-size: 12px; line-height: 18px; white-space: pre; overflow: auto;"><div style="line-height: 18px;"><div style="line-height: 18px;"><div style="line-height: 18px;"><div>&nbsp;&nbsp;<span style="color: rgb(4, 81, 165);">"putsaver"</span>:&nbsp;{</div><div>&nbsp;&nbsp;&nbsp;&nbsp;<span style="color: rgb(4, 81, 165);">"backupFolder"</span>:&nbsp;<span style="color: rgb(163, 21, 21);">"../backups"</span>,</div><div>&nbsp;&nbsp;&nbsp;&nbsp;<span style="color: rgb(4, 81, 165);">"etag"</span>:&nbsp;<span style="color: rgb(163, 21, 21);">"optional"</span>,</div><div>&nbsp;&nbsp;&nbsp;&nbsp;<span style="color: rgb(4, 81, 165);">"etagAge"</span>:&nbsp;<span style="color: rgb(9, 136, 90);">3</span>,</div><div>&nbsp;&nbsp;&nbsp;&nbsp;<span style="color: rgb(4, 81, 165);">"gzipBackups"</span>:&nbsp;<span style="color: rgb(0, 0, 255);">true</span></div><div>&nbsp;&nbsp;},</div></div></div></div></div>

+### enabled: boolean

+Set this to false to disable the putsaver.

 ### backupFolder: string

-Backup directory to use for all single-file wikis, unless over-ridden by the tree.
-An empty string will disable backups for this folder.
+Backup directory to use for all single-file wikis.
+An empty string will disable backups.

 ### gzipBackups: boolean

 Whether to gzip compress the backup file.
 The `.gz` extension will be added.
 Default is true.
+Files can be uncompressed using `tiddlyserver --gunzip backup.gz backup.html`.

 ### etag: string